-Do Other Motorists Have A Duty Or Responsibility To Motorcyclists?
+Do Other Motorists Have A Duty To Motorcyclists?

 Drivers’ responsibilities are actually laid out in the California jury instructions and they say a person must use reasonable care in driving a vehicle and that they must keep a look out for pedestrians, obstacles, and other vehicles.
 Other vehicles include motorcycles.
 They must also control the speed and movement of their vehicle.
 Failure to use reasonable care in driving a vehicle is negligence.
 Even where the right of way is bearing in mind by statute, if the conditions so require avoiding injury to others, the right of way must be yielded.
 Drivers have a clear duty to avoid collision with a motorcycle.